shaima-h/intellinotes/README.md

 # IntelliNotes

-IntelliNotes is an AI-powered media summarization system designed to help you quickly extract key takeaways from videos.
-Simply input the link, and IntelliNotes, powered by GPT-4o, will generate a summary of the most important points and key takeaways.
+IntelliNotes is an AI-powered media notes generation system designed to help you quickly extract key takeaways from videos.
+Simply input the link, and IntelliNotes, powered by GPT-4o, will generate notes, consisting of a summary, key takeaways, and action items.

 ## Motivation